zilishen/documentation/content/nap-dos/deployment-guide/learn-about-deployment.md

     sudo wget -P /etc/yum.repos.d https://cs.nginx.com/static/files/app-protect-dos-9.repo
     ```

-8. In case of fresh installation, update the repository and install the most recent version of the NGINX Plus App Protect DoS package (which includes NGINX Plus):
+8. If you are performing a fresh installation, update the repository and install the most recent version of the NGINX Plus App Protect DoS package (which includes NGINX Plus):

     ```shell
     sudo dnf install app-protect-dos